tuval10/jit-ai-challenge/README.md

         - Ensure the AI validates that the script functions correctly within the Dockerfile.
         - Optimize the API usage to stay within budget and ensure the prompts are reliable.
 2. **Required Deliverables**:
-    - Provide clear instructions on how to run the code with the prompts.
+    - Provide clear instructions on how to run the Tool.
     - Using the provided code and prompts, demonstrate how a new CLI tool can be added and wrapped in a Docker file.

 Bonuses [Optional]- If you still have time and want to take this challenge to the next level: